 - Allow access to blocked content: VPNs grants their users access to Skype, Facetime, and other VoIP services where they are banned in the UAE.

-- Protect data: The tight encryptions and no logging policies that VPN service providers offer render the users’ online data as private and inaccessible by neither the government nor ISPs.
+- Protect data: The tight encryptions and no-logging policies that VPN service providers offer to render the users’ online data as private and inaccessible by neither the government nor ISPs.

 - Maintain privacy: The UAE government keeps track of its citizens’ online activity, which means privacy is not maintained there.
 However, that can be changed by signing up with a VPN.